Manojbonthu/invoice_extraction/README.md

 ### 1. Choose the instance
 - **`g4dn.xlarge`** (NVIDIA T4) — good default balance of cost and speed.
 - **`g5.xlarge`** (NVIDIA A10G) — faster, higher cost, worth it for very
-  large batches or tight deadlines.
-- Use AWS's **Deep Learning AMI (Ubuntu 22.04)** as the base image — it ships with NVIDIA drivers and CUDA already installed, avoiding a manual driver-install step.

 ### 2. Launch & connect
 - Security group: allow inbound **SSH (port 22)** from your IP only — this